Archibald Grimké: Career

-Grimké led the public protest in Washington, D.C., against the segregation of federal offices under President Woodrow Wilson, who acceded to wishes of other Southerners on his cabinet.
-Grimké testified before Congress against it in 1914 but did not succeed in gaining changes.
-About this time, he also became a national vice-president of the NAACP.
+Grimké led the public protest in Washington, D.C., against the segregation of federal offices under President Woodrow Wilson, who acceded to the wishes of other Southerners in his cabinet.
+Grimké testified before Congress against it in 1914 but failed to gain changes.
+He also became a national vice-president of the NAACP.
 The organization supported the U.S. in World War I, but Grimké highlighted the racial discrimination against blacks in the military and worked to change it.

 He fell ill in 1928.
-At the time, he and Angelina were living with his brother Francis, by then a widower.
-His daughter and brother cared for him until his death in 1930.
+At the time, he and Angelina lived with his brother Francis, a widower.
+His daughter and brother cared for him until he died in 1930.